10 Plants Toxic to Dogs: The Silent Threat in Your Garden

 If your dog eats a poisonous plant, you are likely to see at least one or two of the symptoms we have described above.

-If you suspect that your pet has ingested a toxic plant, don’t wait for symptoms to appear before calling the veterinarian.
+If you suspect that your pet has ingested plants toxic to dogs, don’t wait for symptoms to appear before calling the veterinarian.
 If you wait until then, it may well be too late to save your dog’s life by the time the vet arrives.

 There are no specific tests to determine plant poisoning in dogs.
 So, provide your veterinarian with as much information as to why you suspect your dog has consumed a toxic plant.